 - Both Junior and Senior faculties are welcome to register as mentors

 - After the application deadline, the TAC will review the pool of mentee and mentor applicants and make up to 3 suggested mentor candidate recommendations (depending on the number of applicants) to each trainee based on mutual interests/fit, with the exception of scientific overlap.
 The TAC will ensure that there is minimal scientific overlap for each mentee/mentor pairing.

-- The trainee will have one month to select a mentor preference from those three (special requests can be made during that period for a new set of mentor candidates, depending on the number of applicants).
+- The trainee will have three weeks to select a mentor preference from those three (special requests can be made during that period for a new set of mentor candidates, depending on the number of applicants).

-- Initial face-to-face meeting will be held at a venue to be determined the fall conference program.
-Mentee-mentor pairs should plan to attend Council career development and trainee activities (e.g. How-to Sessions) and discuss afterward.
+- Initial face-to-face meeting will be held at the Hypertension Conference on Friday, September 8, 2023, from noon–1:30 p.m.
+ET in Boston, Massachusetts.
+Mentee-mentor pairs should plan to attend Council career development and trainee activities (e.g., How-to Sessions) and discuss afterward.

 - Participants must be active members of the American Heart Association (AHA) Council on Hypertension at the Trainee/Early Career level (Mentees) or at the Premium Professional/Premium Professional Plus level (Senior Mentors).
 To become a member of the AHA please visit AHA Professional Membership.

 - Commit to at a minimum of 1 hour of face-to-face individual mentoring at the Hypertension Scientific Sessions or other specialty meeting each year.

 - The program requires the mentor and mentee to meet regularly (at least quarterly) via telephone, email, video conference, or other means to discuss issues and strategies for career development.